 Ductless Heat Pump Usage Increases Significantly on Very Cold Days

 Ductless heat pumps are used significantly more on very cold days compared to normal winter days, and this difference persists during all hours of the day and night.
 In the overnight hours, the study team observed a nearly 150 percent increase in usage, and during the daytime and evening hours, the study team observed an approximately doubling of usage (216 percent).
-Households who use their ductless heat pump as the only source of heat, the primary source of heat, or as supplemental sources of heat all contributed to this increase; when it is cold, ductless heat pumps are used more frequently.
+Households who use their ductless heat pump as the only source of heat, the primary source of heat, or as supplemental sources of heat all contributed to this increase; when it is cold, ductless heat pumps are used more frequently and they likely perform less efficiently.

 If the ductless heat pumps installed as retrofit measures are replacing or supplementing electric resistance heating sources (i.e., electric baseboards or an electric furnace), then this would need to be compared to usage of such baseline electric HVAC technologies during extremely cold days to assess whether the heat pump is delivering savings at these extreme conditions.
 Our assumption is that the less efficient baseline technologies would have also been used more during extremely cold days to provide heat, and thus the more efficient ductless heat pumps should lead to reductions in energy use during these more extreme weather events.